 By-products from spirits distilling can be used in a number of ways, too.
 A consortium of three universities—the University of Alaska Fairbanks, Montana State University, and Washington State University—that are focused on sustainable transportation are researching the use of barley residue from vodka distilling, along with grape and apple skins, to make greener de-icers.
 The Scottish biofuel technology company Celtic Renewables is now making biofuel out of pot ale and draff, the two by-products of whisky making.

 While you may not use an apple-skin de-icer or whisky biofuel anytime soon, moisturizers and makeup formulated with upcycled grape seeds, foods prepared with spent grains, and other new products made from repurposed beverage by-products are on the rise.
 Weiner thinks plenty of partnerships are just waiting to be made.
 Producers of alcoholic beverages have only to tap into their community to find the right people to collaborate with.
 “We don’t know what came first—the alcohol or the bread—but they are the building blocks of civilization,” Weiner says.
 “Grain rules us all.”

-Carolyn Malcoun is a food editor, a recipe developer, and a craft-beer nerd.
-She came to Vermont to attend New England Culinary School and fell in love with the state.
-She lives outside of Burlington, where she’s a wannabe homesteader, hiker, cyclist, and aspires to pass the Beer Judge Certification Program.
+Carolyn Malcoun is a food editor, recipe developer, and craft beer nerd.
+She came to Vermont to attend the New England Culinary School and fell in love with the state.
+She lives outside Burlington, where she’s a wannabe homesteader, hiker, and cyclist and aspires to pass the Beer Judge Certification Program.